Restore Business Travel, Meetings and Events

 In 2021, business travel was still 56% below pre-pandemic levels.
 Today, the sector remains severely depressed.
 This is having a disproportionate impact on the overall travel industry’s recovery.
-Despite making up 20% of total trip volume, business travelers account for 40-60% of lodging and air revenue (pre-pandemic).
+Despite making up 20% of total trip volume, business travelers accounted for 40-60% of lodging and air revenue before the pandemic.

 Meetings Mean Business, in partnership with U.S. Travel, is advocating for federal policies that would accelerate the business travel sector’s recovery.